PrefectHQ/prefect/docs/guides/push-work-pools.md

 ## Google Cloud Run Setup

-To get the credentials we need to push work to Cloud run, we'll need a service account and an API Key.
+To get the credentials needed to push work to Cloud run, we'll need a GCP service account and an API Key.

 Create a service account by navigating to the service accounts page and clicking Create.
 Name and describe your aervice account, and click continue to configure permissions.